What foods are adaptogens and what are their benefits?

 1. Cordyceps mushrooms

-Benefits: “Alongside its stress-relieving properties, it supports the body’s energy systems, oxygen delivery, and respiratory health,” DIRTEA (opens in new tab)’s clinical nutritionist Clarissa Berry says.
+Benefits of cordyceps mushrooms: “Alongside its stress-relieving properties, it supports the body’s energy systems, oxygen delivery, and respiratory health,” clinical nutritionist Clarissa Berry (opens in new tab), who also has a background in research science, says.
 “It’s also a popular pre-workout as it can enhance endurance, athletic performance, and recovery.”

 It also supports the respiratory system with studies by Capital Medical University (opens in new tab) showing it may be beneficial for those with asthma, as it contributes to improved lung function, and therefore, fewer instances of symptom flare-ups.